hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 BPI Working Group 5 (BPI WG-5) is a volunteer effort with representation from program administrators, implementers, software developers, and government agencies.
 The group is an official Building Performance Institute committee tasked with developing and maintaining standards related to the collection and transfer of energy efficiency and home performance-related data.
 BPI WG-5 is responsible for maintaining the standard and works to ensure that the standards can meet the needs of various market actors.
-As a program administrator, you will want to familiarize yourself with this group, as they can serve as an invaluable resource to assist in the implementation of the BPI data standards, facilitate changes in the standard, and answer questions that you may have about the standards.
-To contact the BPI WG-5 or to get involved, email them at Julie.Caracino@nyserda.ny.gov.
+As a program administrator, you will want to familiarize yourself with this group, as they can serve as an invaluable resource to assist in the implementation of the BPI data standards, facilitate changes in the standard, and answer questions about the standards.
+To contact the BPI WG-5 or to get involved, email them at
+Julie.Caracino@nyserda.ny.gov.

 Data Standards and the DOE's Building Energy Data Exchange Specification (BEDES)